wikimedia/mediawiki-services-mobileapps/README.md

 * Inspect/modify/configure `app.js`
 * Add routes by placing files in `routes/` (look at the files there for examples)

-You can also read [the documentation](https://www.mediawiki.org/wiki/ServiceTemplateNode).
+You can also read [the ServiceTemplateNode documentation](https://www.mediawiki.org/wiki/ServiceTemplateNode).

 ### Running the service